CapnSquirrel/nebula/README.md

 ```
 ### Symbolic Diagram
 ![hello world](/example-programs/hello_world.png)
+Unlike most programming languages, Nebula doesn't evaluate anything in order.
+A Nebula program is essentially a collection of linked nodes whose parameter values rely on the actions of other nodes.
+In hello_world.star, the action begins at the return statement.
+Realizing that it needs a value, the return statement queries its callback.
+The callback leads to a simple print function that does what you'd expect...
+Sends data to stdout.
+The print function has its own parameter to satisfy, and luckily, it's been linked to a primitive variable: the string "Hello, World!".
+Now, as the data ripples forward, we can finally satisfy the return statement.
 # Features
 - _Dynamic_: Dynamically typed by default, but optional static typing can be enforced
 - _Asynchronous_: Designed for asynchronous programming; can wait for events while retaining state